yeoman/generator-mobile/README.md

 ## What other problems are you looking at?

-Optimising CSS at build time is the next set of challenges we're focusing on.
-In particular, how to remove [unused CSS](https://github.com/addyosmani/grunt-uncss) in your project's stylesheets during build-time and how to automate the inlining of critical-path CSS to improve the time-to-glass experience of your homepage.
+Advanced CSS optimization at build time is the next set of challenges we're focusing on.
+In particular, how to automate the inlining of critical-path CSS to improve the time-to-glass experience of your homepage and removing [unused CSS](https://github.com/addyosmani/grunt-uncss) in your project's stylesheets during build-time.

+We are also looking at how we can improve the development of mobile web apps targeting tools like Cordova through related projects like [generator-cordova](https://github.com/dangeross/generator-cordova).